Moving out of your old office space and searching for a new business address?

 Size of building

 This aspect matters because it may well define not only how workers find the office accessible from outside but also how quickly they can get there.
-For example, some buildings don’t have enough elevators to serve office tenants, and waiting time at the lobby might take longer than expected.
+For example, some buildings don’t have enough elevators to serve office tenants, and waiting time in the lobby might take longer than expected.

 A good working condition must be provided for smooth office functions.
 Provisions for adequate water and power supply, lighting, and ventilation should be available.
 The office building should be free from dust, noise, fumes, and obnoxious smells.

 Offices with access to amenities nearby — if not provided within the office premises — are a big plus to those who use them.
 For example, does the new location offer ample parking space for workers, executives, and clients to use?
-Speaking of work/life balance being adopted by many companies, having good access to a well-stocked pantry, electrical fittings and telephone lines, adequate toilet facilities, spacious and well-ventilated working spaces, and presence of nearby fitness gyms, fine restaurants, and leisure parks also score high when selecting your new office.
+Speaking of work/life balance being adopted by many companies, having good access to a well-stocked pantry, electrical fittings and telephone lines, adequate toilet facilities, spacious and well-ventilated working spaces, and the presence of nearby fitness gyms, fine restaurants, and leisure parks also score high when selecting your new office.

 The office building should ensure the safety of office personnel, records, and other vital assets.
 Not just built on a strong foundation and maintained regularly, it should also include a sound evacuation plan, 24-hour security staff, and CCTV monitoring features.
-Additional security features, such as biometric access, also adds another layer of safety.
+Additional security features, such as biometric access, also add another layer of safety.

-Clients and workers need to work safely, have that sense of security when they are inside or within the building’s vicinity.
+Clients and workers need to work safely, and have that sense of security when they are inside or within the building’s vicinity.
 They should feel safe when traveling to and from it by local transport, bicycle, and even when on foot.

 Condition of surroundings

 Is the office located in a developed area that already provides facilities?
 Or is it earmarked for future development and offered on the cheap?
 Be aware of the latter as future construction may present industrial noise, pollution, traffic disruption, and other inconveniences that might affect office productivity.